BOOK: “Trauma & Recovery”

 trust their instincts.
 They pay careful attention to their environment, pick up on non-verbal cues, listen to the feeling in their gut & the still small voice in their head.
 They do not ignore these cues, even though they can’t be explained logically.
 Instincts are an important tool in their bag of life skills, guiding them on their path, helping to make the best choices

-accept help whenever they need it.
-They’re not ashamed of not knowing everything, or of not being able getting helpto do everything themselves, so are not afraid to ask for & receive emotional support & practical help.
+getting help accept help whenever they need it.
+They’re not ashamed of not knowing everything, or of not being able to do everything themself, so are not afraid to ask for & receive emotional support & practical help.

 Confident people are secure enough to admit having limitations, & don’t see that as a sign of weakness.